ika-twb/i3blocks-course/README.md

 More features to come.

 ## How does it get information about my courses?
-Write down your course metadata in a yaml file like this:
+Write down your course metadata in a yaml file in a structure like this:

 ``` yaml
 compstr: